 |Reposition the telescope slightly between exposures to place the targets into different shutters within their respective slitlets using the same MSA configuration.|

 |Dither||Telescope offsets used to acquire multiple exposures within a single visit.
 By definition, dithers require a new MSA configuration, while nods do not.|

 Planning NIRSpec MOS confirmation images

-There are three available options for acquiring NIRSpec MOS confirmation images in the 'Obtain Confirmation Image' pulldown selection:
+There are 3 available options for acquiring NIRSpec MOS confirmation images in the Obtain Confirmation Image pulldown selection: